-- Various evaluation methods are used, including: a pre-course assignment, writing an issue analysis, in class presentations, keeping a learning journal, submission of a business case, and a final oral presentation.
+- Various evaluation methods are used, including: a pre-course assignment, use of evidence-based analysis, class participation, learning reflections, business case submission and presentation.

-The graduates of the college's Senior Police Administration Course program are eligible for credits toward specific programs at Charles Sturt University and at Wilfrid Laurier University.
+The graduates of the College's Strategic Policing through Action and Character (SPAC) leadership development course, , are eligible for credits toward specific programs at Charles Sturt University and at Wilfrid Laurier University.
 For more information, please refer to the Transfer credits section.

 - Date modified: